percona/pmm-doc/docs/using/backup.md

   - **Physical snapshot backups**: Create and Restore.
 This is only available with Percona Server for MongoDB and requires post-restore actions.
   - **PITR backups**: Create both logical local and Amazon S3 backups.
 Restore only from S3.

-For a detalied overview of the supported setups, check out the [Support matrix for MongoDB](../using/mongodb_limitations.md) and the [Support matrix for MySQL](../using/mysql_limitations.md).
+   For a detalied overview of the supported setups for MongoDB, check out the [Support matrix](../using/mongodb_limitations.md) .

 ## Prerequisites